-After a hiatus the Red Hot Chili Peppers are back on tour!
-RHCP is currently on a festival run and will appear at Coachella in April and the Firefly Music Festival in June.
+The Red Hot Chili Peppers are back!
+The band will perform in Brooklyn, NY, in February.
 Take a look at the schedule below and then get your Red Hot Chili Peppers tickets today!

 Sorry!
 We couldn't find any events for Red Hot Chili Peppers in Las Vegas.

 Or Click below to check out all Red Hot Chili Peppers events: